 Honor code: I expect you to follow the guidelines of the UNC honor code; each of you has pledged "not to lie, cheat, or steal."
 Collaboration is encouraged on assignments but prohibited on exams.
 You may not consult materials from any previous offering of this course for any reason, and I expect you not to share materials with any future students of this course.
+Lying or cheating could result in a failing or zero score for your participation grade, for an assignment or exam, or for the course as a whole.
 If you have questions about the honor code, please ask me or consult the Honor System webpage.